 Failing to stay at an accident in which another person sustained minor injuries is a third-degree Felony punishable by up to five years in Jail and a $5,000 fine.
 If a serious bodily injury occurred, the offense would be charged as a second-degree Felony punishable by up to 15 years in Prison and a $10,000 fine.

 Leaving the scene of a vehicular crash in which another person died is a first-degree Felony.
 The penalty is a mandatory minimum Prison term of four years with the possibility of serving up to 30 years, as well as a $10,000 fine.
 A Lawyer in Delray Beach can answer specific questions about the penalties for hit and run offenses.

 Contact a Delray Beach Hit and Run Attorney Immediately

-You are not alone in dealing with an investigation or criminal charges for hit and run.
+You are not alone in dealing with an investigation or criminal charges for a hit and run.
 A Delray Beach hit and run Lawyer could be on your side, protecting your rights.
-An Attorney could also help you gather any evidence that would support your defense, interview parties on your behalf, and guide you through the criminal process throughout the case.
+An Attorney can also help you gather any evidence that would support your defense, interview parties on your behalf, and guide you through the criminal process throughout the case.
 To get started on your case, be sure to schedule a consultation with one of our experienced Attorneys at Leifert & Leifert today.